User Identity

 Duplicate validation on the primary source

-Scenario 1: If duplicates < 5% of primary-source users:
+Scenario 1: If duplicate users are < 5% of the total number of primary-source users:

-• All users involved in duplicate sets are skipped for that run (none of the duplicate accounts are imported or updated).
+- All users involved in duplicate sets are skipped for that run (none of the duplicate accounts are imported or updated).
+An Alert is sent to the Moveworks Setup Alert module.

-• If a user was successfully ingested in a previous run, that user remains in the system with older data, but is not updated during this run.
+- If a user was successfully ingested in a previous run, that user remains in the system with older data, but is not updated during this run with new data.

 Because each source collapses duplicates internally (keeping only one record per key), the final merged users typically contains one record per merging attribute, and the 5% threshold rarely triggers except in misconfiguration scenarios.